Orbit-Research/Graphiti-API-Library-Development/README.md

 - CMakePresets.json
     - Presets for using Ninja and vscode

-- commandsLibrary.txt
-    - File containg some commands for vcpkg and those for building the library

 - GraphitiTesting.code-workspace
     - Visual Studio Code workspace configuration

-- install_library_vcpkg.ps1
-    - Installs the vcpkg by running vcpkg_Install_User.ps1
-    - Builds and installs the library by running library.ps1 from the lib folder

 - LICENSE
     - File containing the GNU GENERAL PUBLIC LICENSE that this code was made under

-- tools.ps1
-    - File containing commands that can be used to run the code or build the library in different ways
-    - Debug includes any code with the Debug flag
-    - No Extension excludes the Extension.cpp file

-- vcpkg_Install_User.ps1
-    - Installs vcpkg under the current user and adds vcpkg to the PATH variables

-- vcpkg.ps1
-    - File containg vcpkg commands for setting up vcpkg
-    - Requires git to be installed and accessible
-    - To be run in the directory you wish to install vcpkg
-    - vckpg has to be added to your path variables by hand